Five Power Pilferers Booked - UrduPoint

 Five Power Pilferers Booked

-SARGODHA, (UrduPoint / Pakistan Point News - 14th Feb, 2024) Faisalabad Electric Supply Company (FESCO) task force team caught five power pilferers,here on Wednesday.
+SARGODHA, (UrduPoint / Pakistan Point News - 17th Feb, 2024) The Faisalabad Electric Supply Company (FESCO) task force caught five power pilferers during an ongoing crackdown here on Saturday.

 Recent Stories